robindemourat/cassiopeia-archive/README.md

 Cassiopeia aims at visualizing and navigating into a twitter feed related to a specific query, and to follow the activity of the twitter accounts involved in the conversation, each represented by a constellation of visual objects.
 You can navigate into the twitter feed's history by brushing the histograms presented below the main visualization.
 Specific tweets analysis are allowed by the possibility to color tweets and users related to specific keywords or regular expressions.

-It comes in several versions :
+Cassiopeia comes in several versions :
 * archive, static file-based (this one)
 * [event-oriented, live-feed visualization](https://github.com/robindemourat/cassiopeia)
 * [read-only live-feed app, purposed for embedding](https://github.com/robindemourat/tdn-cassiopeia-client)